Hare coursing: Informal coursing

 The oldest form of hare coursing simply involved two dogs chasing a hare, the winner being the dog that caught the hare; this could be for sport, food or pest control.
 In order to indulge in the informal practice, or hunting, various cross breeds (under the generic British term lurchers) have been created; such animals may be specifically bred for coursing, such as the staghounds used to hunt coyote in the United States.
 Informal coursing has long been closely associated with pheasant hunting or poaching, lacking the landowner's permission, and is often seen as a problem by the local public, landowners and the police.
 Clubs affiliated to the Association of Lurcher Clubs organised informal coursing with the landowner's permission, sometimes using a single lurcher rather than a pair to chase a hare.

 Lure coursing

 Lure coursing is a sport for dogs based on hare coursing, but involving dogs chasing a mechanically operated lure.
 Some critics of hare coursing suggest that coursers could test their dogs through lure coursing.
 However, coursers believe that, while lure coursing is good athletic exercise for their dogs, it does not approximate the testing vigour and sport of live coursing.

 Illegal coursing

-Hare coursing was banned in the UK by the Hunting Act 2004.
+Hare coursing was banned in England and Wales by the Hunting Act 2004.
 However, as of 2015 it continues, illegally in counties with large areas of flat farmland suitable for hares: Lincolnshire, Cambridgeshire and Norfolk, although criminals may travel large distances to course hares.
 Hare coursing gangs film the chase so that it can be played later, if and when betting occurs.